Mostafa-Abbasi/KeyboardTester/readme.md

 Welcome to the Online Keyboard Tester!
 This interactive web application is designed to help you ensure that every key on your keyboard is functioning perfectly.

-Whether you're a programmer 👩‍💻, gamer 🎮, or just a keyboard enthusiast ⌨️, it's essential to have confidence in your keyboard's reliability.
+Whether you're a programmer, gamer, or just a keyboard enthusiast, it's essential to have confidence in your keyboard's reliability.

 ## How to Use 🚀

-Just head over to [Online Keyboard Tester Website](https://mostafa-abbasi.github.io/KeyboardTester) and start pressing those keys!
+Just head over to __[Online Keyboard Tester Website](https://mostafa-abbasi.github.io/KeyboardTester)__ and start pressing those keys!
 The website will instantly respond to your every keystroke. 💥

 ## Features 🌟

-- 🔦 Comprehensive Testing: Press every key and watch them light up!
+- __🔦 Comprehensive Testing:__ Press every key and watch them light up!
 Make sure your keyboard is in perfect working order.

-- 🌈 Themes: Customize your testing experience with different themes.
+- __🖌️ Themes:__ Customize your testing experience with different themes.
 From "Retro" vibes to a cool "Navy Blue" look, find the one that suits you best.

-- ⚙️ Layout Options: Toggle between `Full-size` and `Tenkeyless` layouts for a personalized testing session.
+- __⚙️ Layout Options:__ Toggle between `Full-size` and `Tenkeyless` layouts for a personalized testing session.

 ## Getting Started 🧑‍💻

 If you want to run this project locally or contribute to its development, follow these simple steps:

-- Clone the repository to your local machine:
+1. Clone the repository to your local machine:

 ```bash
   git clone https://github.com/mostafa-abbasi/KeyboardTester.git
 ```

-- Open the index.html file in your web browser.
+2. Open the index.html file in your web browser.

-- Start pressing those keys and have some fun! 🎉
+3. Start pressing those keys and have some fun! 🎉

 ## Project Origins 🌱